sethvincent/development-environments-for-beginners/chapters/10-javascript.md

 var app = express();
 ~~~~~~~~

-Set up the app to serve whatever is in the public folder at the url `/public/:filename`:
+Set up the app to serve whatever is in the public folder at the url `/public/:filename`.
+You may need to delete a pre-existing app.use() function that serves from the routes folder:

 ~~~~~~~~
 app.use('/public', express.static(__dirname + '/public'));
 ~~~~~~~~

-You can add local variables that can be used in views and throughout the app by passing an object to `app.locals()`:
+You can add local variables that can be used in views and throughout the app.
+See other examples here: http://expressjs.com/api.html#app.locals

 ~~~~~~~~
-app.locals({
-  title: 'Extended Express Example'
-});
+app.locals.title='Extended Express Example';
 ~~~~~~~~

 In this example we're loading the posts from the json file before responding to routes: